 Trial is reserved for claims that have contested issues or disagreements regarding facts.
 A good portion of cases settles before trial, which is good for all parties involved.
 For one, victims do not want to relive their accidents at trial; for another, insurance companies do not want to dump any more resources into legal fees than necessary.

 Have additional questions that these FAQs did not cover?
-Contact Dolman Law Group and Sibley Dolman for your free initial consultation.
+Contact Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman for your free initial consultation.
 Remember, there are no fees for your initial case review, and we charge no fees unless we recover compensation for you.

 Contact a Bradenton Personal Injury Lawyer Today

-With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH), or you can write to us using our online contact page.
+With offices across both Florida coasts, you can easily reach Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH), or you can write to us using our online contact page.
 Consultations are always free.

 Bradenton, FL 34207